Timetable of Trustees' Grantmaking Meetings

 - February (applications close 7th January)

 - be charities registered in the UK (with the Charity Commission of England Wales, the Scottish Charity Regulator or the Charity Commission for Northern Ireland)

-- be operating either nationally throughout the UK or in London (defined as within the M25).
+- be operating either nationally throughout the UK (ie not regionally) or in London (defined as within the M25).

 - have had income below £500,000 in the last financial year for which full accounts are available

 - be operating in one of the following categories: Community or Armed Forces; Children, Youth or General Education; Health or Medical; the Arts, Arms or Armour; Christian Mission or Human Rights.

 - have received a grant from the Armourers & Brasiers Gauntlet Trust in the previous year ending 31st March as we do not give recurrent grants

 - be applying for general maintenance, repair or restoration of buildings

 - be applying for sponsorship as individuals